Marine veteran fighting to fly American, Marine Corps flags outside Texas home

 A Marine Corps veteran and his wife are fighting their Texas homeowners association after the group refused to allow them to fly their American and Marine Corps flags outside their home.

-Corporal Michael Pereira, who served three tours in Iraq from 2002 to 2009, moved into a Kingdom Heights subdivision in Rosenberg, Texas about two months ago with his wife.
+Cpl.
+Michael Pereira, who served three tours in Iraq from 2002 to 2009, moved into a Kingdom Heights subdivision in Rosenberg, Texas ,about two months ago with his wife.

-After moving in, Pereira and his wife proudly displayed the two flags in the driveway of their home.
+After moving in, they proudly displayed the two flags in the driveway of their home.

 MARINE VETERAN AMPUTEE REACHES SUMMIT OF MOUNT KILIMANJARO: ‘IT’S THE CLOSEST THING TO GETTING TO HEAVEN’